 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company currently settles its financial obligations using cash.
-The ability of the Company to continue as a going concern is dependent upon raising additional financing through equity and non-dilutive funding and partnerships.
-The Company has no income or cash flows from operations and at April 30, 2018 had working capital of \$4,850,392 (2017 - deficit \$135,657).
-The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined in Note 8.
+The ability to do this relies on the Company raising equity financing in a timely manner.
+The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined in Note 11.